muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

 =======

 Running coexistence sample test cases require additional software such as the Wi-Fi **iperf** application.
-When the sample runs Wi-Fi UDP throughput in client mode, a peer device runs UDP throughput in server mode using the following command:
+When the sample runs Wi-Fi UDP throughput in client mode, a peer device (test PC) runs UDP throughput in server mode using the following command:

 .. code-block:: console